rust-lang/unsafe-code-guidelines/reference/src/representation/structs-and-tuples.md

 increase the overall size of the struct.

-**Structs of zero-size.** It is also possible to have structs that have fields but have non-zero size.
+**Structs of zero-size.** It is also possible to have structs that have fields but still have zero size.
 In this case, the size of the struct would be zero, but its alignment may be greater.
 For example, `#[repr(C)] struct Foo { x: [u16; 0] }` would have an alignment of 2 bytes by default. ([This matches the behavior in gcc and